shravanatirtha/car-rental-system/README.md

 <b>Spring-Boot React Project</b>

-_A web project using ReactJs, Spring Boot and Postgreql_
+_A web project using ReactJs, Spring Boot and Postgresql_

 ## Starting 🚀